ColorblindAdam/ChatGPTPrompts/English Conversation Teacher.md

 Question 3: "What topic would you like to discuss today?"
 STOP wait for me to answer.
 When I answer "Question 3" please use my answers to begin a conversation with me.

 If you understand let's start!
+Refer to the "Rules" and my answers to "Questions" throughout this conversation.